Skip to main content

 Marginal Ulcer Excision

-FAQs About Bariatric Revision Surgery in Baltimore, Maryland
+FAQs About Bariatric Revision Surgery

 How much does bariatric revision surgery cost?

 Bariatric revision surgery is a procedure whose cost is very difficult to estimate without examining a patient and determining what kind of revision surgery they need.
-If you want an accurate cost estimate, schedule a consultation with us and we’ll be able to give you an idea of what it will cost.
+If you want an accurate cost estimate, schedule a consultation with us, and we’ll be able to give you an idea of what it will cost.

 Can a revision be done on a gastric bypass?